-Throughout the course of the game's action windows, players alternate taking actions.
-Actions consist of playing a card from hand, or of triggering a triggered effect on a card already in play.
+Throughout the course of the game's action windows, players alternate taking player actions.
+Player actions consist of playing a card from hand, or of triggering a triggered effect on a card already in play.

-Disrupts and Responses are triggered effects played as a result of the actions that the players take, or as a result of something that occurs because of a game effect.
+Disrupt and Response effects are player triggered effects played as a result of the actions that the players take, or as a result of something that occurs because of a game effect.
 (Such as a character being wounded as the result of a combat struggle, or a player drawing cards during the draw phase.)

-Disrupts can be played immediately, whenever their play requirement is met, and their resolution precedes the resolution of the occurrence that allowed the disrupt to be triggered.
+Disrupt effects can be played immediately, whenever their play requirement is met, and their resolution precedes the resolution of the occurrence that allowed the disrupt to be triggered.

-Responses are played after the resolution of the action or framework game event that meets their play requirement, but before the next player action is taken, or before the next game event resolves.
+Response effects are played after the resolution of the action or framework game event that meets their play requirement, but before the next player action is taken, or before the next game event resolves.
 Any number of responses can be played in response to any occurrence that allows them to trigger, with response opportunities passing back and forth between players, starting with the active player.
-Once both players pass a response opportunity, play proceeds to the next action or game effect.
+Once both players consecutively pass a response opportunity, play proceeds to the next action or game effect.

-Forced Responses should always trigger immediately, whenever the circumstances of their text would indicate.
+Forced Response effects should always trigger immediately, whenever the circumstances of their text would indicate.
+These are not player effects, but game effects resolved by the controlling player.